I'm Natalie -

 That's when my growth really accelerated because I stopped drifting without knowing it.

 That pattern has a name.
-I call it Invisible Drift - and it's the foundation of everything I do at Neverdrift.
+I call it Invisible Drift, and it's the foundation of everything I do at Neverdrift.

 Living this, or getting a certification, isn't what makes me a good coach.
 Plenty of people have found their way back from being lost without understanding the mechanics of how it happened.
-Plenty of people have also completed certifications without ever understanding the nuances of that experience from the inside.
+Plenty of people have completed certifications without ever understanding the nuances of that experience from the inside.

 What living it and getting skilled gave me is pattern recognition I couldn't have learned from a textbook or a training programme.